 Unemployment for August, the most recent month available, was 11 percent in Douglas County — the sixth-highest rate in Oregon.
-Per capita income for Douglas County, $21,342, is 30th out of 36 Oregon counties.
+Per capita income for Douglas County — $21,342 — is 30th out of 36 Oregon counties.

 TMS was founded in 1990 in Sonoma County, Calif.
 It relocated to Roseburg in 1994.

-If you’ve ever used a phone to order a Magic Bullet Blender or bottles of Super Beta Prostate — pitched by former pro quarterback Joe Thiesmann — you’ve spoken with a Roseburg-based sales agent, Stapleton said.
+If you’ve ever used a phone to order a Magic Bullet Blender or bottles of Super Beta Prostate — promoted by former pro quarterback Joe Thiesmann — you’ve spoken with a Roseburg-based sales agent, Stapleton said.

-The company does customer service for a coffee company, a dating website with highly visible TV commercials, an insurance company with its name on a Major League Baseball park and one of the country’s fastest-growing online companies.
+The company provides customer service for a major coffee company, a dating website with highly visible TV commercials, an insurance company with its name on a Major League Baseball park and one of the country’s fastest-growing online companies.
 A major client is one of the world’s leading electronics corporations, one with a major stake in video games.